|Born||January 3rd, 106 BC|

 |Famous Quote||“In times of war, the law falls silent.”-Pro Milone|

-|Reason For Fame||Pioneered natural law, liberty, free market, and the three branch system of government.|
+|Reason For Fame||Pioneered natural law, liberty, free market, and the three-branch system of government.|

 |Area Of Influence||Europe, Rome, North America|

 Many people have heard of the ancient Roman statesman Cicero, however many are not aware that he is responsible for several of the democratic principles found in the U.S today.
-For example, the concept of liberty (freedom) comes from Cicero’s work on the ideal nation state.
+For example, the concept of liberty (freedom) comes from Cicero’s work on the ideal nation-state.
 Below are the 3 ways in which Cicero influenced the development of the United States.

 Cicero existed during the time of the late Roman Republic.
 He was best known as a cunning orator, politician, statesman, and political philosopher.
-Cicero existed during a tumultuous time where a republican form of government slowly transitioned into an authoritarian one.
+Cicero existed during a tumultuous time when a republican form of government slowly transitioned into an authoritarian one.

 Here at The History Ace we aim to make history easy and approachable by anybody.
 We routinely publish articles that go over famous figures and events of the past.
 Feel free to sign up for the free newsletter to remain up to date on all things history.